CRFT-Studio/crft-website/src/pages/blog/crft-lookup-vs-builtwith-vs-wappalyzer.md

 layout: ../../layouts/PostLayout.astro
 title: 'CRFT Lookup vs BuiltWith vs Wappalyzer: Which Website Tech Detection Tool Is Best for You?'
 pubDate: 'July 28, 2025'
-description: 'Explore a deep, practical comparison of the CRFT Lookup, BuiltWith, and Wappalyzer—the web’s top technology detection tools.
-See what each offers, who should use them, and why the CRFT Lookup is the best free, holistic solution for web professionals in 2025.
-Includes key use cases and smart internal linking tactics for agencies and marketers.'
+description: 'See what each offers, who should use them, and why the CRFT Lookup is the best free, holistic solution for web professionals in 2025.'
 author: ['Jeremy']
 tags: ['Resources']
 ---